Yiskah-S/Problem-Solving-Exercises/README.md

 **Pseudo Code**

 1. Check for base cases:
    a.
-If the graph is empty (length is 0), return 0 as there are no nodes to create the BST.
+If the graph is empty (length is 0), return 0.
    b.
-If the graph has elements other then 1 or 0 return False.
+If the graph has elements other than 1 or 0 return False.
 2. Create a set to hold the visited nodes.
 3. Create a variable to hold the number of provinces.
 4. Loop over the graph: